Monitor the Uptime of Your Site With These Powerful Plugins

 To use this plugin, you need to create an account and sign up for their premium subscription.
 Besides, it is the best plugin to check one or more than one site, subject to the chosen plan.
 It sends notifications through SMS or email in case of the site’s unavailability.
-Irrespective of the plan that suits your site’s needs, all the features of the plugin are available.
-The includes performance monitoring, testing in one-minute intervals, and Google Analytics integration.
+Irrespective of the plan that suits your site’s needs, all the features of the plugin are available, this includes performance monitoring, testing in one-minute intervals, and Google Analytics integration.
 Also, the downtime history gets offered to you.

 This is another paid-for plugin.
 To access the features of this plugin, you must sign up for an account and get their premium subscription.
 As a result, you can avail uptime monitoring services along with timely notifications.

 The plugin makes it very easy to analyze your site’s performance.
 InterVista is different from other plugins we have discussed.
 Reason being, it gives you an option to choose how you would like to receive notifications.
-Furthermore, it allows you to decide the frequency at which your website get checked.
+Furthermore, it allows you to decide the frequency at which your website gets checked.

 For notifications, you may go with Twitter, email or SMS.
 For the frequency, you may choose anything from one minute to even sixty minutes’ time slot.
 This is one of the costliest plugins.
 Nonetheless, it justifies its cost by offering exceptional services.

-After selecting and installing the plugins, you can tell if your currenthosting service suits you.
+After selecting and installing the plugins, you can tell if your current hosting service suits you.
 Also, you get to know if there are other changes you need to bring to your website to avoid downtime.
 If you are serious about growing your site’s traffic, it is absolutely essential for you to keep an eye on its uptime.